Arranging

 How I Work and What it Costs

 The first thing is to meet and and talk about what the job is.
 Usually you have a recording or sheet music.
-When I have a good idea of your requirements (which may take a few follow-up emails) I make a fixed bid, based roughly on how long I think it will take me to complete the job.
-(I make my best guess and stick to the bid even if the job ends up taking longer.
-I don’t log my time, actually.
-I just work until it’s done.)
+If the job can be clearly defined from the start I make a fixed bid, based roughly on how long I think it will take me to complete the job.
+(I make my best guess and stick to the bid even if the job ends up taking longer.)
+Sometimes a job require several rounds of discussion, drafts and mark-ups before it’s clear what the final form will be.
+Then I just charge an hourly rate (currently $55).

 If you decide you want to hire me, we sign a “Work-for-Hire” agreement, which includes a description of your requirements, as complete as we can make it, and says what I will deliver and when, and what I’ll be paid and when.
 It also has some legal language about work-for-hire, which ensures that you actually own the copyright.
 For more detail, see the Arranging Agreement Template page.
 The wording may vary a bit with the job, but usually it boils down to: (1) an agreed description of what the arrangement will be, (2) when the demo/draft is due, (3) how and when modifications and final version will be due and (4) the fee.
 Usually, I deliver a draft/demo by a certain date, you specify any changes and I make them and deliver the final version within some number of days of getting the changes.

-Most of the time I make a fixed estimate based on how long I think it will take me to do the work, at an hourly rate which is currently $55 per hour.
+Most of the time I make a fixed estimate based on how long I think it will take me to do the work.
 A couple of string voices (like the 3rd demo, above) I’ll estimate at maybe 8 or 10 hours.
 That includes the initial meeting to get specs, the time to do the work itself and the time it takes to discuss and make modifications.)
 A typical horn chart will take somewhat longer.
 A piano/choral arrangement or a performing score and parts for a small group typically takes 15-30 hours and a full orchestration will usually run 40 or more, depending on how complicated it is.
 The fee is usually paid in thirds: one third when you hire me, one third when you approve the draft (or specify changes) and one third when I deliver the final version.

 If you are adding real instruments to a recording and want me to conduct the session, I’m delighted to do that, but I bid that work separately.
 If the session is at someone else’s studio, I can’t make a fixed bid and I charge regular hour or day rates for actual time spent in the studio.